John Horne Blackmore

 John Horne Blackmore (March 27, 1890 – May 2, 1971) was a Canadian school teacher and principal and Canadian politician.
 He was one of the first elected members and leaders of the Social Credit Party of Canada, a political party in Canada that promoted the social credit theories of monetary reform.

 Life and career

 Born in Sublett, Idaho, he immigrated to the Cardston area as a child.
 He was brought up in a Mormon household.

-He attended the University of Alberta and Calgary Normal School.
+He attended Calgary Normal School and the University of Alberta.

 Blackmore was elected to the House of Commons of Canada in the 1935 election as Member of Parliament representing Lethbridge, Alberta.
-The Social Credit movement had swept to power in Alberta in the 1935 Alberta provincial election just weeks earlier.
-He was chosen the party's parliamentary leader.
+The Social Credit movement had swept to power in Alberta in the 1935 provincial election just weeks earlier.
+He was chosen the party's parliamentary leader, since its most famous spokesperson, William Aberhart, had just become the premier of Alberta.